The Stark Crew Story: from a Craigslist Ad to a Global Video Agency

 As they say, necessity is the mother of invention…

-I decided to put an ad on Craigslist in the video/tv/film section, advertising myself as an “American Video Producer” in Madrid.
-There was no competition there – Spaniards were not using Craigslist Madrid at all at that time – in fact, it’s still pretty dead.
-But back then, it was probably the first place an American would go to find something, or someone.
-Jobs came in right away.
+I decided to put an ad on Craigslist Madrid in the video/tv/film section, advertising myself as an “American Video Producer” in Madrid.
+There was no competition there – Spaniards were not using Craigslist Madrid at all at that time, yet it was probably the first place an American would go to find something or someone in Madrid.

 My first client: Travel Channel.
 Second client: Discovery Channel.
 Other big brand American clients kept coming in.
 And they all said the same thing:

 “Help us – we can’t find anyone local who speaks English!”

 Bingo #1- I had discovered my market.
 I would be the English-speaking, American video guy in Spain helping American companies with their local video projects.